-By practicing difficult balancing poses and arm balances, you'll be strengthening your upper and lower body, as well as using your core.
+By practicing chaturangas, challenging balancing poses, and arm balances, you’ll strengthen your upper and lower body, as well as your core.
 Building up these muscles will increase your resting metabolic rate, and this translates to burning more calories while you aren't working out!
 This is because muscles require higher amounts of energy than fat does, so you'll be able to burn more calories even while at rest.

-Sure, restorative/gentle yoga is a great way to wind down and release tension and stress from the body and mind, but it can also work at helping you shed excess weight.
+Sure, gentle or restorative yoga is a great way to wind down and release tension and stress from the body and mind, but it can also work at helping you shed excess weight.

 By stimulating the parasympathetic nervous system that regulates hormones, digestion, and breathing, yoga helps your body slow down after rushing all day.
 Various parts of your body are finally able to rest for a bit.
-As a result, your hormones have a chance to rebalance themselves, any injuries you have can be repaired, and your digestion can also regulate, helping you lose weight.
+As a result, your hormones have a chance to rebalance themselves, any injuries you have can be repaired, and your digestion can also regulate.

-When you're able to slow down the mind, you can connect to the signals that come from within your body, such as those that tell you you're hungry.
-Cravings don't nourish the body, but if you can learn how to tell the difference between genuine hunger and emotional cravings, you can eat the foods that your body really needs.
+When you’re able to slow down the mind, you can connect to the signals that come from within your body, such as those that tell you you’re hungry.
+We’ve all been there – after a tough week, most of us want chocolate or chips (good for you if you’re the unicorn who craves kale at these times!).
+If you can learn how to tell the difference between genuine hunger and emotional cravings, you can eat the foods that your body really needs, when it needs them.
 Healthier food choices lead to weight loss.